bbredesen/vk-gen/static_include/README.md

 * H.264 and H.265 commands and types are almost certainly broken.
 Vulkan does provide a separate XML file in the vk.xml format for those types, but reading that file has not yet been implemented in vk-gen. As a placeholder, all of these types are defined as int32 through exceptions.json.
+* The union type VkPipelineExecutableStatisticValueKHR is returned from Vulkan through VkPipelineExecutableStatisticKHR.
+  Returned unions are not supported and there is no Goify() function associated.
+VkPipelineExecutableStatisticKHR is returned to the developer without the Value member populated.